News The Project Technology RoboSpatium Contribute Subject index Download Responses Games Shopping tips Contact

 Permanent magnetsMagnetism can be observed at different materials.
 A non artificial magnetic material is Magnetite.
 This mineral consists out of iron(II,III) oxide with the chemical formula Fe3O4.

 Magnets produce a permanent magnetic field, being responsible for a force that attracts or repels other magnets.
-The field lines penetrate magnets, leaving at the south pole (usually marked green) and entering at the north pole (red).
+The field lines penetrate magnets, leaving at the north pole (usually marked red) and entering at the south pole (green).
 Insides the magnet the field lines run accordingly from the north to the south pole.
 The force between identical poles of two magnets repeals each other, different poles attract each other.
 For this reason, a magnet is tending to orient the magnetic moment parallel to the field when it is put inside an external magnetic field.
 The north pole is pointing towards the south pole of the external field.
 If the external field is inhomogeneous, the magnet is attracted by the area of higher field strength.

 At the left picture you can see the field lines of a bar-shaped magnet.